"There is something inside of me. What is it?"

 Gershman, S.J., Radulescu, A., Norman, K.A., & Niv, Y. (in press).
 Statistical computations underlying the dynamics of memory updating.

-Gershman, S.J. & Niv, Y. (submitted).
+Gershman, S.J. & Niv, Y. (in press).
 Novelty and inductive generalization in human reinforcement learning.
+Topics in Cognitive Science.

 Gershman, S.J., Frazier, P.I., & Blei, D.M. (in press).
 Distance dependent infinite latent feature models.
 IEEE Transactions on Pattern Analysis and Machine Intelligence.
 [Supplementary Materials] [code]

 Austerweil, J.L., Gershman, S.J., Tenenbaum, J.B., & Griffiths, T.L. (in press).
 Structure and flexibility in Bayesian models of cognition.
 In J.R.
 Busemeyer, J.T.
 Townsend, Z. Wang, & A. Eidels, Eds, Oxford Handbook of Computational and Mathematical Psychology.
 Oxford University Press.